 People often equate a "budget" with a "ledger."
 While these are related concepts, the two words have different meanings.

-Having a ledger (having data) can help you create a budget.
-By studying your existing personal spending patterns, you can pinpoint the areas in which you want to make changes.
+By studying your existing personal spending patterns, you can pinpoint the areas in your budget where you want to make changes.

 At the end of the month, Sally reviews her spending and sees that she's spending far more money eating at restaurants than she realized.
 She also wants to take a trip to Italy.
 Armed with the data from her ledger (the spreadsheet), she creates a budget (a big-picture goal) that guides her to spend less on restaurant meals in favor of building a vacation fund.

 Budgeting websites like Mint.com act as automated ledgers.
-These websites track and categorize your spending and show your personal expenses in the form of graphs, charts, and other helpful visuals.
+They track and categorize your spending and show your personal expenses in the forms of graphs, charts, and other helpful visuals.
 The data-collection aspect of these websites reflects ledger qualities rather than budget qualities.

 These websites also allow you to input your goals for future spending.
 On Mint.com, for example, you can input that you'd like to save $40,000 for a down payment on a home.
 There's even a tool that helps you calculate how much money you can reasonably spend on a house, based on your income.
 You can then select the accounts or categories from which you want to pull your down-payment savings. and monitor the progress you make toward your goal.
 The progress-tracking aspect reflects true budgeting, which may never be fully automated, since it requires the human elements of judgment, evaluation, and critical thinking.

 Certified Financial Planner Board of Standards, Inc. "Consumer Views on Personal Cash Flow Planning."